memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 databases](https://memgraph.com/blog/the-benefits-of-using-a-graph-database-instead-of-sql).<br/>
 In summary, instead of tables, graph databases use nodes connected by relationships.
-Graph databases are an excellent choice if the data is highly connected, you need to retrieve it often and the data model is not set in stone.
+Graph databases are an excellent choice if the data is highly connected, you need to retrieve it often, and the data model is not set in stone.
 So if you need a quick and reliable database in which you can quickly and effortlessly change the data model and properties, a graph database is the way to go.